fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

 Menus and actions
 ~~~~~~~~~~~~~~~~~

 The menu bar is used to organize application action groups.
-The main service used to display that kind of bar
+The main service used to display that kind of bar is ``::fwGui::IMenuBarSrv``.
-is ``::fwGui::IMenuBarSrv``.
 The service ``::gui::aspect::DefaultMenuBarSrv`` is the default implementation.
-Every backend must provide his own implementation of this service.
+Every backend must provide its own implementation of this service.

 The configuration is used to associate a menu label with the service representing the menu.